MayaMaya4096/DOS64/README.md

 # DOS/64
-A x86-64 / long mode extender for DOS
+A x86-64 / 64-bit mode extender for DOS